Moreton Mill's steam locomotives - then and now

 Bli

 Bli (John Fowler & Co.
-Ltd, Leeds, England, BN 14418 of 1915),
+Ltd, Leeds, England, Builder's No. 14418 of 1916),

 0-4-2T, purchased from Babinda Mill in 1960, decommissioned in October 1967.
 Plinthed at Muller Park, Bli Bli, Queensland